UCarr81/My-Portfolio/README.md

 # My-Portfolio
-This Is my current Portfolio of What ive learned over the past couple of months in University Of Oregon.
-I will be implementing codes that ive learned into this Porfolio!
+This is my current Portfolio of what I've learned over the past academy!
+I've definitely stressed over this more than I should've, and I definently need more practice accomplishing much more.
+However, enjoy my simple website that I have created! moving forward I will continue to update this as it was a fun mini project.
+I wish I hadn't let this sit aside for so long, regardless I believe its a great starting project.
+Ill let the website speak for itself now, enjoy.

 ## Rules!